- Full Itinerary

-- Enjoy for five nights at Neal’s Lodge, a longtime hotspot for birders and naturalists
+- Enjoy two nights in Uvalde at the start of the Birding the Border festival and three nights at Neal’s Lodge, a longtime hotspot for birders and naturalists

-- Search Golden-cheeked Warblers amidst Ashe Juniper at Lost Maples State Natural Area
+- Admire Golden-cheeked Warbler amidst Ashe-Juniper at Lost Maples State Natural Area

-- Witness millions of bats emerging from the Rio Frio Bat Cave
+- Observe millions of bats emerging from the Rio Frio Bat Cave

-- See for captivating raptors including Swainson’s, Zone-tailed, and Harris’ Hawks
+- Spot captivating raptors including Swainson’s, Zone-tailed, and Harris’ Hawks

 - Take in Hill Country’s kaleidoscope of butterflies; over 140 species have been spotted in the area